Argos, Peloponnese: Roman and Byzantine period

-With the death of the last emperor over a unified Empire, Theodosius I, the Visigoths under their leader Alaric I descended into Greece in 396-397 A.D., sacking and pillaging as they went.
+With the death of the last emperor over a unified Empire, Theodosius I, the Visigoths under their leader Alaric I descended into Greece in 396–397 A.D., sacking and pillaging as they went.
 Neither the eastern or western Roman warlords, Rufinus (consul) or Stilicho, made an effective stand against them due to the political situation between them.
 Athens and Corinth were both sacked.
 While the exact level of destruction for Argos is disputed due to the conflicting nature of the ancient sources, the level of damage to the city and people was considerable.
 Stilicho finally landed in western Greece and forced the Visigoths north of Epirus.
 Sites said to have been destroyed in Argos include the Hypostyle hall, parts of the agora, the odeion, and the Aphrodision.

-Byzantine, Crusader and Ottoman rule

-Under Byzantine rule it was part of the theme of Hellas, and later of the theme of the Peloponnese.
+In the late 7th century, it became part of the Theme of Hellas, and later of the Theme of the Peloponnese.

+Crusader and Ottoman rule

 In the aftermath of the Fourth Crusade, the Crusaders captured the castle built on Larisa Hill, the site of the ancient acropolis, and the area became part of the lordship of Argos and Nauplia.
-In 1388 it was sold to the Republic of Venice, but was taken by the Despot of the Morea Theodore I Palaiologos before the Venetians could take control of the city; he sold it anyway to them in 1394.
+In 1388, it was sold to the Republic of Venice, but was taken by the Despot of the Morea Theodore I Palaiologos before the Venetians could take control of the city; he sold it anyway to them in 1394.
 The Crusaders established a Latin bishopric.
 Venetian rule lasted until 1463, when the Ottomans captured the city.

-In 1397, the Ottomans plundered Argos, carrying off much of the population, to sell as slaves.
+In 1397, the Ottomans plundered Argos, carrying off part of the population, to sell as slaves.
 The Venetians repopulated the town and region with Albanian settlers, granting them long-term agrarian tax exemptions.
 Together with the Greeks of Argos, they supplied stratioti troops to the armies of Venice.
+Throughout the Ottoman–Venetian wars, many Albanians died or were captured in service to the Venetians; at Nafpaktos, Nafplio, Argos, Methoni, Koroni and Pylos.
+Furthermore, 8,000 Albanian stratioti, most of them along with their families, left the Peloponnese to continue their military service under the Republic of Venice or the Kingdom of Naples.
+At the end of the Ottoman–Venetian wars, a large number of Albanians had fled from the Peloponnese to Sicily.
 Some historians consider the French military term "argoulet" to derive from the Greek "argetes", or inhabitant of Argos, as a large number of French stratioti came from the plain of Argos.